coekie/flowtracker/USAGE.md

   That can cause some libraries that depend on the interning to break.
   Those can be excluded with this option.
   (Default: `%base,+*`)
-* hideInternals: Disable tracking for some uninteresting internal operations that add noise, such as reading of .class files by ClassLoaders (Default: true)
+* `hideInternals`: Disable tracking for some uninteresting internal operations that add noise, such as reading of .class files by ClassLoaders (Default: true)

 These options are meant for FlowTracker development/debugging only:
 * `webmodule`: Can be used to disable the web module, including support for snapshots.
 Intended for testing only, use `webserver` instead (Default: true)